couchbase/query/docs/n1ql-select.md

 non-MISSING values in the group.

-__MAX(expr)__ - maximum non-NULL, non-MISSING value in the group, according to N1QL collation.
+__MAX(expr)__ - maximum non-NULL, non-MISSING value in the group, in N1QL collation order.

-__MIN(expr)__ - minimum non-NULL, non-MISSING value in the group, according to N1QL collation.
+__MIN(expr)__ - minimum non-NULL, non-MISSING value in the group, in N1QL collation order.

-__SUM(expr)__ - arithmetic sum of all the numeric, non-NULL, non-MISSING values in the group.
+__SUM(expr)__ - arithmetic sum of all the number values in the group.

-__SUM(DISTINCT expr)__ - arithmetic sum of all the distinct numeric, non-NULL, non-MISSING values in the group.
+__SUM(DISTINCT expr)__ - arithmetic sum of all the distinct number values in the group.

 ## Appendix - Keywords